joshtynjala/actionscript-3.0-developers-guide/display/using-the-drawing-api/advanced-use-of-the-drawing-api.md

 - Winding: The direction of a path as interpreted by the renderer; either positive (clockwise) or negative (counter-clockwise).

 - GraphicsStroke: A class for setting the line style.
-While the term “stroke” isn’t part of the drawing API enhancements, the use of a class to designate a line style with its own fill property is part of the new drawing API.
-You can dynamically adjust a line’s style using the GraphicsStroke class.
+While the term "stroke" isn't part of the drawing API enhancements, the use of a class to designate a line style with its own fill property is part of the new drawing API.
+You can dynamically adjust a line's style using the GraphicsStroke class.

 - Fill object: Objects created using display classes like flash.display.GraphicsBitmapFill and flash.display.GraphicsGradientFill that